M66B/XPrivacyLua/README.md

 *Translations*

-* You can translate the in-app texts [here](https://crowdin.com/project/xprivacylua/)
+* You can translate the in-app texts of XPrivacyLua [here](https://crowdin.com/project/xprivacylua/)
+* You can download the in-app texts of XPrivacyLua Pro for translation [here](https://lua.xprivacy.eu/strings_pro.xml)
 * If your language is not listed, please send a message through [this contact form](https://contact.faircode.eu/)

 *Source code*